 What is integrated marketing?

 Integrated marketing is a strategic approach for delivering a unified message across all channels, ensuring a seamless experience for customers to interact with your company.
 Instead of focusing on different products or aspects of your brand on each platform, you’re presenting your brand in a similar way in advertising, social media marketing, direct marketing, and PR.
 The intention is to create a unified front that promotes awareness and familiarity with a company and its products.

 Imagine seeing a branded post on Instagram for a new product, and then going to their website to learn more about the product and make a purchase, but the messaging, tone, and visuals are entirely different.
 If you run into that as a customer, you’d likely be confused with the lack of cohesion.
-Integrated marketing coordinates your marketing efforts so that you generate more leads and customers have an easier time understanding your brand’s intended message.
+Integrated marketing coordinates your marketing ideas and efforts so that you generate more leads and customers have an easier time understanding your brand’s intended message.

 Benefits of integrated marketing techniques

 Using an integrated marketing approach is effective in more ways than one, as there are significant advantages to unifying your brand messaging on all channels as opposed to running entirely unique campaigns on each one.

 When searching for new marketing strategies, the first question you’re likely to run into is whether it is effective and affordable.
 Integrated marketing is actually likely to be more cost-effective since you’re creating content that can be used for multiple purposes across several platforms.
 Not only that, but some integrated marketing campaigns rely on user-generated content, which can also help drive your costs down while increasing efficiency and engagement.

 A key purpose of integrated marketing is to form a relationship with the customer.
 This approach helps promote awareness and trust by being reliable in the messaging you deliver across all your channels.
 Your audience will slowly start to recognize your brand wherever it appears, and by being consistent with your brand experience, they’ll also grow to trust your messaging.